sjl/.plan/README.markdown

 I think I got something dogfoodable for now.

 Installed the Python lib for the next rotation on the VM in a venv.

+## 2023-10-22

+Finish BS lab 2.
+Didn't go the extra mile on this one either, still trying to catch up from break.
+I'm getting there though.

+Figured out some travel/break logistics for between semesters.

+Finished BS homework 7.
+I should be all caught up on stuff for that class (aside from reading, which goes quick) for a while now.
+Next big thing for it is the exam on 11/02.